Aircloak/aircloak/cloak/docs/diffix.md

 * If `col = val`, `col <> val`, or `clear_function(col) <> val`, then both the min and max are set to `val`.
 * If `col BETWEEN val1 AND val2`, then min is set to `val1`, and max to `val2`.
-* If `col IN (val1, ..., valN), then for each of the N per-element UID-noise layers, both min and max are set to `valN`.
+* If `col IN (val1, ..., valN)`, then for each of the N per-element UID-noise layers, both min and max are set to `valN`.
 (Note that for the static noise layer, floating is used.)
-* If a selected column (`SELECT col FROM ...`), then min and max are set to the value returned by the database.
+* If a selected column (`SELECT col FROM ...`), then min and max are set to the value returned by the datasource.
 * If an implicit range, then min is set to the left edge of the range, and max is set to the right edge of the range.
 * In case of text datatypes, `val` is converted to lower case (i.e. `lower(val)`) for the purpose of seeding.